documentationfor yFiles for HTML 3.0.0.1

 const node2 = graph.createNodeAt([300, 0])

-Like most edge styles, BridgeEdgeStyle allows for setting the edge’s color and line width.
-It also supports arrows, allowing for setting a sourceArrow and targetArrow.
-More details about arrows can be found below.
+Like most edge styles, BridgeEdgeStyle allows you to set the edge’s color and line width.
+It also supports arrows, which allows you to set a sourceArrow and targetArrow.
+You can find more details about arrows below.

-The height property determines the height of the bridge over the base line in absolute coordinates.
+The height property determines the height of the bridge above the baseline, using absolute coordinates.

 Comparing different heights